DestinFloyd/FlipCards/README.md

 Change card color, font color, and card size as wanted!

--Try using us for studying,
+*Try using us for studying,*
--Memorizing acting lines,
+*Memorizing acting lines, *
--Learning a new Language,
+*Learning a new Language,*
--'Spice up' your About Me at the start of a next Lecture, -Teachers use us to introduce a topic or to make multiplication tables more fun!
--What do you put on your Flip Cards?
+*'Spice up' your About Me at the start of a next Lecture, * *Teachers use us to introduce a topic or to make multiplication tables more fun! * *What do you put on your Flip Cards? *
 ###FlipCard ###letUsKnow

 This App was made using: **React MongoDB Express Node**